joinpursuit/Pursuit-Core-Web/node/intro_to_servers/README.md

 ![](https://mdn.mozillademos.org/files/8973/Client-server.jpg)

-- Clients are the web user's internet-connected devices (phone, computer, etc.) and the web-accessing software available on those devices (chrome, firefox, etc.).
+- Clients are user's internet-connected devices (phone, computer, etc.) and the web-accessing software available on those devices (chrome, firefox, etc.).
 - Servers are computers that store webpages, sites, or apps.
 When a client device wants to access a webpage, a copy of the webpage is downloaded from the server onto the client machine to be displayed in the user's web browser.

 ### So what happens, exactly?